-Encompassing 45,000 acres on two islands and a mainland peninsula on the rugged coast of Maine, Acadia National Park is a jewel of granite mountains, filigreed coastlines, unique cultural resources, dazzling night skies, and precious communities of plant and animal life.
+Protecting more than 47,000 acres on dozens of islands and miles of rugged coastline, Acadia National Park is a jewel of granite mountains, breathtaking coastlines, unique cultural resources, dazzling night skies, and precious communities of plant and animal life.

-This is why Friends of Acadia exists.
+That’s why Friends of Acadia exists.
 We are an independent organization of passionate people, inspiring those who love this magnificent place to make a real and lasting difference for Acadia.

-Whether volunteering on one of Acadia’s historic hiking trails, making a donation to protect threatened park lands, sharing Family Fun Day with children, or supporting Friends of Acadia through an annual membership, our members and volunteers participate in a tradition of private philanthropy that began long before George B. Dorr established Sieur de Monts National Monument in 1916.
+Whether volunteering on one of Acadia’s historic hiking trails, donating to protect threatened park lands, helping to maintain the Wild Gardens of Acadia, or supporting Friends of Acadia through an annual membership, our members and volunteers participate in a tradition of private philanthropy that began long before George B. Dorr established Sieur de Monts National Monument in 1916.

-Friends of Acadia draws on that deep well of individual love for this remarkable place to help meet Acadia’s greatest and most pressing needs.
-Friends of Acadia has resources, nimbleness, and flexibility to accomplish things that the park cannot do on its own—not to replace, but to enhance the park’s federal support.
+Friends of Acadia draws on the deep well of individual love for this remarkable place to help meet Acadia’s greatest and most pressing needs.
+Friends of Acadia has resources, nimbleness, and flexibility to accomplish things the park cannot do on its own—not to replace, but to enhance the park’s federal support.
 With your help, we:

-- Make crucial conservation grants to the park and communities
+Make crucial conservation grants to the park and communities

-- Recruit and lead a corps of enthusiastic volunteers
+Recruit and lead a corps of enthusiastic volunteers

-- Advocate for Acadia before Congress and the Maine legislature
+Advocate for Acadia before Congress and the Maine legislature

 “It is an opportunity of singular interest, so to develop and preserve the wild charm and beauty of this unique spot on our Atlantic coast that future generations may rejoice in it yet…”